 Click here to see a clip of this episode.

 This Cuban restaurant was the last thread holding the marriage of Kata and Marcelo together.
 These two people seemed like they were literally plucked from a Spanish telenova.
 The separated spouses constantly fought, screamed and tried to make the other look stupid in front of their staff.
-Chef Ramsey arrives, only to find salty beans, toilet water-filled decorative bottles, and a completely chaotic scene in the kitchen.
+Chef Ramsay arrives, only to find salty beans, toilet water-filled decorative bottles, and a completely chaotic scene in the kitchen.
 The staff was obviously tired of hearing Kata and Marcelo duke it out (I got sick of it after about 10 minutes, so I can only imagine how over it they were!)

-Chef Ramsey scaled down their menu and put a halt to Marcelo’s over-ordering of supplies.
+Chef Ramsay scaled down their menu and put a halt to Marcelo’s over-ordering of supplies.
 He also streamlined the menu and tried to play marriage counselor to Kata and Marcelo.
 While his exercises in cooperation didn’t get the couple back together, it did help them work with each other without arguing.

 Status as of 2014: OPEN!
 Mojito appears to be still going strong.
-Chef Ramsey revisited the restaurant in 2011 for a follow-up episode and business was booming, with Kata reporting their numbers being up 30 percent!
+Chef Ramsay revisited the restaurant in 2011 for a follow-up episode and business was booming, with Kata reporting their numbers being up 30 percent!

 These days, the restaurant appears to be very active in their community, having participated in several “Taste Brooklyn” restaurant events.
 They’ve also stayed in the spotlight, with Kata recently appearing on The Food Network’s show Chopped and the restaurant being used as a setting for an episode of Love & Hip-Hop in 2012.
 Unfortunately, it looks like they may have slipped back into their old ways in terms of the food, as their 2014 reviews have been less-than-stellar.